amiaopensource/vrecord/README.md

 ## Summary ##

 Vrecord is open-source software for capturing a video signal and turning it into a digital file.
+Its purpose is to make videotape digitization or transfer easier.
 Vrecord can capture analog and digital signals through a variety of inputs and can create digital video files in a variety of formats and codecs.
-Vrecord is designed with needs of audiovisual archivists in mind.
+Vrecord has been designed with needs of audiovisual archivists in mind.

 Vrecord uses [ffmpeg](http://ffmpeg.org), [ffplay](http://ffmpeg.org/ffplay.html), and [bmdcapture](https://github.com/lu-zero/bmdtools) to do its dirty work.